 Lita Projector Table Lamps

-Materials: brass, aluminium, iron, plastic.
+Materials: Round metal base (iron).
+Brass, aluminium, iron.
 All painted in black wrinkle paint.
+Black plastic lid on the bottom of the base.
+2 red plastic buttons.
 It features an adjustable glass lens making it ideal to highlight art work.

 Height: 25 cm / 9.84” – adjustable

 Base: ∅ 15,5 cm / 6.10”

 Electricity: 1 bulb Lita 77, 51 projector lamp, 75 watt, 110/220 volt.

 Other versions: Also made as a wall lamp.

 Lita was a French manufacturer of lighting and spotlights for gardening and interior lighting.
 It was acquired by La Compagnie des Lampes together with Projelux in 1974.
 La Compagnie des Lampes was renamed into Mazda.